EURO 2020: Who has qualified? Who can still qualify?

 Group D

-Matchday 7: Saturday – Georgia v Republic of Ireland, Denmark v Switzerland
+Matchday 8: Tuesday – Switzerland v Republic of Ireland, Gibraltar v Georgia

 • Denmark: cannot qualify or be eliminated

-Note: This article will be updated after each European Qualifiers matchnight; it was last updated at 23:30 CET on Sunday 12 October.
-Group standings are subject to final confirmation from UEFA.